Python Lesson 7: Pandas

 Library designed to easily manipulate, clean, and analyze data sets of very different

-allows for handling heterogeneous tabular data, while NumPy
+pandas allows for handling heterogeneous tabular data, while NumPy only

 accepts homogeneous array data sets.